Backgammon Strategy

 Assessing the Risk of Being Hit

 Even careful players must sometimes leave blots.
-Strategy is not about avoiding risk entirely — it’s about managing probability.
+Strategy is not about avoiding risk entirely — it is about managing probability.

 With two dice, there are 36 possible rolls.
 Understanding how many combinations can hit a blot helps you make smarter decisions.